Political parties in the United States: Proposed Seventh Party System: 2016?–present (Democratic vs Republican)

 While there is no consensus that a Seventh Party System has begun, many have noted unique features of a political era starting with the 2016 presidential campaign of Donald Trump.
 (Note: It has been argued that a Seventh Party System has already started.
 Mark D. Brewer and L. Sandy Maisel speculate that "in the wake of Donald Trump's 2016 presidential victory, there is now strengthening debate as to whether we are entering a new party system as Trump fundamentally reshapes the Republican party and the Democratic party responds and evolves as well."

 If the Seventh Party System has not started yet, the Sixth Party System would be the longest party system ever, surpassing the forty years of the Third Party System.
 However, even by those that do believe it has started, there is no consensus on the exact start date of the Seventh Party System.)

 During and following the campaign, "Reagan Revolution" rhetoric and policy began to be replaced by new themes in the Republican Party.
-There was more emphasis on cultural conservatism (opposition not just to abortion, but also gay marriage and transgender lifestyles).
+There was more emphasis on cultural conservatism (opposition not just to abortion, but also the legalization of gay marriage and transgender ideology).
 Additionally, support for free trade and liberal immigration was replaced by opposition to economic globalization and illegal, undocumented immigration (mostly from non-European countries).
 Distrust of institutions and loyalty for President Donald Trump became common among Republican voters during this time.

 Although conservative blue-collar workers migrated to the Republican Party, an upper business class, historically part of the Republican Party since the Gilded Age, began moving left.
-According to Ross Douthat, "Today’s G.O.P. is most clearly now the party of local capitalism—the small-business gentry, the family firms", while "much of corporate America has swung culturally into liberalism’s camp. [...]
+Conservative New York Times columnist Ross Douthat has argued that "Today's G.O.P. is most clearly now the party of local capitalism—the small-business gentry, the family firms", while "much of corporate America has swung culturally into liberalism’s camp. [...]
 The party’s base regards corporate institutions—especially in Silicon Valley, but extending to more traditional capitalist powers—as cultural enemies".